 another issue we dealt with, was how to balance accomplishing the objectives of the game and making interesting music, a question that remained somewhat open (and perhaps, should remain so). obviously, the objectives must be followed, otherwise the game will not end. however, it also seemed to me counterproductive to prohibit occasionally ignoring the objectives set by the game, as simply wandering around the board for a while allowed the exploration of its musical potentialities.2

-afterwards, we spent some time discussing how the recording was to be interpreted. in stuckJunk-v1, this can be one of the following, depending on where one is located on the board: “imitate what you hear” (I), “play as if you were junk inside the drawer” (J), “play as if you were the junk stuck in the drawer” (sJ), “play as if you were trying to fix the drawer” (F), “play as if you were the drawer” (D), or “pause” (P). note that while the first and last instructions tell the player what to do, the others just tell her/him what to think, and are accordingly very open to interpretation.3 therefore, in order to establish better communication between Arian, Cheyenne, and Daniel, i asked each of them to describe in words how she/he interprets each instruction (with the exception of “pause” (P), which is straightforward and did not require any further discussion). below is a summary of their responses.
+afterwards, we spent some time discussing how the recording was to be interpreted. in stuckJunk-v1, this can be one of the following, depending on where one is located on the board: “imitate what you hear” (I), “play as if you were junk inside the drawer” (J), “play as if you were the junk stuck in the drawer” (sJ), “play as if you were trying to fix the drawer” (F), “play as if you were the drawer” (D), or “pause” (P). note that while the first and last instructions tell the player what to do, the others just tell them what to think, and are accordingly very open to interpretation.3 therefore, in order to establish better communication between Arian, Cheyenne, and Daniel, i asked each of them to describe in words how they interpret each instruction (with the exception of “pause” (P), which is straightforward and did not require any further discussion). below is a summary of their responses.

 Arian: I* - making noisy sounds with several rulers. sometimes plucking the rulers.
 J - this is the least defined, maybe similar to "imitate what you hear" (like Daniel's J). maybe the very distinctive high-pitched plucking sounds. sJ - this could be anything that is played abruptly, a kind of staccato, like resisting something.
 F - mostly low-pitched plucking. just feels this way. the hacksaw was also used for this.
 D - something big and slow. examples include slow vibrations of rulers, long guitar and feedback sounds, as well as everything that has to do with the movement of the drawer (pulling it back and forth).
 Cheyenne: I* - difficult because of the instrument. maybe following the rhythm of the recording. maybe air sounds and percussive sounds.
 J - something "lazy", as if being there by accident. sJ - loud, high recorder sound ("screaming"), like being stuck without being able to move and wanting to get out.
 F - a distinctive gesture, for example, repeating high recorder sounds that go down. also the reeds.
 D - long, quiet sounds.
 Daniel: I* - making noises with the plastic packages.
 J - focusing only on a single aspect of the sound. a bit similar to "imitate what you hear". sJ - something "stressed", mostly rubber bands.
 F - sounds of motors played with some agitation.
 D - hitting the edges of the wooden box with the metal cap of one of the jars. * "imitate what you hear" (I) does not necessarily mean imitating only the sounds coming from the headphones. imitating the sounds the others are doing is also possible. this was especially helpful for Cheyenne, whose ability to imitate the recording with the altered recorder mouthpieces was quite limited.